Student Code of Conduct

 • To receive written notice of the outcome of the preliminary review or hearing decision.

 NIU Students are provided a link to the NIU Student Code of Conduct on the NIU website annually.
 Hard copies are available upon request from the Office of Student Conduct.
-All students are responsible for abiding by the provisionsof the Student Code of Conduct.
+All students are responsible for abiding by the provisions of the Student Code of Conduct.

-In the event of a charge of serious misconduct allegedly committed while still enrolled but reported after the respondent has discontinued classes at the university and or graduated, NIU may invoke these procedures and, should the former student be found responsible, the vice president may revoke that student’s degree and block the release of transcripts.
+In the event of a charge of serious misconduct allegedly committed while still enrolled but reported after the respondent has discontinued classes at the University and or graduated, NIU may invoke these procedures and, should the former student be found responsible, the Vice President may revoke that student’s degree and block the release of transcripts.

-• Any situation where a student’s behavior or actions present a danger or threat to the physical or emotional health and or safety of themselves, students, faculty, staff and or other individuals related to the university community; and/or
+• Any situation where a student’s behavior or actions present a danger or threat to the physical or emotional health and or safety of themselves, students, faculty, staff and/or other individuals related to the university community; and/or

 • Any situation that significantly impacts the rights, property, or educational processes of the university community or causes significant disruption to any university activities, includes but not limited to events, campus community spaces, or classroom activities and professional partnerships associated with the university; and/or